 We provide traders with electricity at an extra charge of £6 for up to 1400w and £12 for up to 2800w.
 Details of equipment and exact wattage must be provided before trading, and 2800w is the maximum we can offer to any individual trader.

-If you wish, you can pay for more than one or even all of your bookings at once.
+If you wish, you can pay for more than a month’s worth of dates or even all of your bookings at once.
 This is up to you, but please consider that prompt and advance payments help the market team immensely.

-- What happens if I haven’t paid my stall fee by the market date?
+What happens if I haven’t paid my stall fee in time?

 When you receive confirmation of your bookings, you may spot that some dates have ‘WAITING LIST’ next to them.
 There are several reasons why you may have been placed on a waiting list – the market you booked for may be full, there may be traders booked in for that day whose products are close enough to your own as to be likely to diminish your trade.
 If we receive any cancellations, we will make it a priority to contact traders on the waiting list with as much notice as possible.